pixel-point/pixelpoint-website/content/posts/2019-08-14-kubernetes-port-forwarding-simple-like-never-before/index.md

 title: 'Kubernetes port forwarding simple like never before'
 author: Alex Barashkov
 cover: cover.jpg
+summary: We designed, developed, and open-sourced port forwarding app to ease the pointing of services from Kubernetes cluster to a local machine.
 ---

 Probably you know that Kubernetes has built-in port forwarding functionality in their CLI.
 Port forwarding mostly used for the purpose of getting access to internal cluster resources and debugging.